CityofToronto/bdit_data-sources/volumes/vds/readme.md

 ## Data Availability
 - Tables `vds.raw_vdsdata` and `vds.raw_vdsvehicledata` and related summary tables (`counts_15min`, `counts_15min_bylane`, `veh_length_15min`, `veh_speeds_15min`) have data from 2021-11-01 and beyond pulled from ITSC using the new process described here.
 - Data for table `vds.counts_15min` from 2017-01-01 to 2021-10-31 was backfilled from `rescu.volumes_15min`, and contains nulls for certain columns: `lanes`, `num_distinct_lanes`, `num_obs`.
 Only highway RESCU sensors were included in this old schema.
 - There are various data outages, although many are eliminated under this new vds pipeline.
+Humans seeking to use this dataset should check the data availability and quality for their required dates and locations and not assume all the sensors have the same data avaibility.

 ## How was it aggregated & filtered?
 What pitfalls should I avoid?
 - Detectors/time periods with no records will not appear in summary tables.